amr080/docs-template/docs/getting-started/glossary/index.md

 ### Pool Value

-The total value of assets within a specific pool on Centrifuge.
+The total value of assets within a specific pool on XFT.
 This also includes the reserve.

 ### Real-world Asset

 Physical, tangible assets like real estate, treasuries, or commodities, as opposed to natively digital assets.
-In Centrifuge, these are tokenized for use in decentralized finance.
+In XFT, these are tokenized for use in decentralized finance.
 Not to be confused with risk weighted assets!

 ### SPV (Special Purpose Vehicle)

 A separate legal entity created to isolate financial risk.
-In the context of Centrifuge pools, an SPV is typically used for holding real-world assets that are being financed.
+In the context of XFT pools, an SPV is typically used for holding real-world assets that are being financed.
 It allows these assets to be legally and financially separated from the main operating company, reducing risk and improving transparency for investors.

 ### Tinlake

-The first iteration of Centrifuge's decentralized application for investing in and financing real-world assets, deployed on Ethereum.
-Tinlake is now a legacy platform and has been replaced by the Centrifuge App.
+The first iteration of XFT's decentralized application for investing in and financing real-world assets, deployed on Ethereum.
+Tinlake is now a legacy platform and has been replaced by the XFT App.

 ### Tokenization

 The process of issuing a digital representation of an asset on a blockchain.
-In the context of Centrifuge, tokenization is process of converting real-world assets into digital tokens onchain.
+In the context of XFT, tokenization is process of converting real-world assets into digital tokens onchain.
 Tokenization

 ### Total Assets Financed

-The cumulative value of all real-world assets financed through the Centrifuge platform, all time.
+The cumulative value of all real-world assets financed through the XFT platform, all time.

 ### Total Value Locked (TVL)

 The total amount of assets that are currently being staked or locked in a blockchain protocol, a common metric in DeFi to assess the scale of participation.
-In Centrifuge, TVL is measured as the sum of all pool values.
+In XFT, TVL is measured as the sum of all pool values.

 ### Tranche